MLRC Secures Social Housing for Homeless Mother and Child

 What is “normal residence” and “local connection” in Social Housing Law?

-When a household applies for social housing supports, they may have options in relation to which local authority (the “Council”) they choose to apply to.
-Regulation 5 of the Social Housing Assessment Regulations 2011 (the “2011 Regulations”) provide that the relevant local authority to apply to should be: Some households may be able to choose […]
+When a household applies for social housing supports, they may have options on which local authority (the “Council”) they choose to apply to.
+Regulation 5 of the Social Housing Assessment Regulations 2011 (the “2011 Regulations”) provide that the relevant local authority to apply to should be: “the housing authority for the functional area in which […]

 Mercy Law Resource Centre’s Solicitor, Kate Heffernan, speaks about the significant barriers victim-survivors of domestic violence continue to face in accessing safe accommodation